hemantksingh/messup-learn/practice/Leadership.md

 # Leadership
 The foundations of strong leadership is in seeing others get better and helping them succeed.
 How do you empower others to achieve their best - their true potential?

-- Culture - Creating the environment for others to succeed
+- Culture - Creating the environment for others to succeed.
+The safety, vulnerability and purpose framing below is Daniel Coyle's (*The Culture Code*).
   - Lead by example
     - Culture is not about what you say, its about what you do.
 Great leaders don't just talk culture, they embody it, authentically.
-    - In *The Corporate Culture*, Schien defines culture as a "pattern of shared tacit assumptions that was learned by a group as it solved its problems of external adaptation and internal integration,that has worked well enough to be considered valid and therefore, to be taught to new members as the correct way to perceive, think and feel in relation to those problems."
-You can let your teams culture emerge or be explicit about it by encouraging specific behaviors that
+    - In *The Corporate Culture Survival Guide*, Edgar Schein defines culture as a "pattern of shared tacit assumptions that was learned by a group as it solved its problems of external adaptation and internal integration,that has worked well enough to be considered valid and therefore, to be taught to new members as the correct way to perceive, think and feel in relation to those problems."
+You can let your teams culture emerge or be explicit about it by encouraging specific behaviours.
   - Create purpose
     - People have the yearning to do or be part of something larger than themselves.
 Can you help create opportunities for others to be part of something bigger or make them realise the importance of their work and the impact it can have?
   - Establish safety and openness
     - get to know others: background, goals, fun, strengths, weaknesses
     - discourage blame e.g. are people given the autonomy to act and trusted to take risks?
 Is failure punished or does it lead to enquiry and improvements of our systems?
-    - say no to talented jerks - scientific experiments have shown jerks diminish a team's performance by 30-40%
+    - say no to talented jerks - Will Felps's bad-apple experiments (2006), as reported in Coyle's *The Culture Code*, found one such person cut a team's performance by 30-40%
   - Establish vulnerability - As a leader the most important thing that you can say to your team is - *I messed up* or *I need help to achieve x*
   - Keep the culture alive (culture capture)
     - seek and provide constructive feedback.
 What excites them, what frustrates them, what is their biggest challenge?
-    - surveys and questionnaires to measure e.g. Dimensions of Learning Organizations Questionnaire (DLOQ) is a tool designed to assess the following five dimensions of a learning organization:
+    - surveys and questionnaires to measure e.g. the Dimensions of the Learning Organization Questionnaire (DLOQ, Marsick and Watkins) assesses seven dimensions of a learning organization:
-      - Continuous learning: This dimension measures an organization's commitment to ongoing learning and improvement through training, development, and knowledge sharing.
-      - Participative decision making: This dimension assesses the degree to which employees are involved in decision making processes and encouraged to contribute their ideas and expertise.
-      - Team learning: This dimension measures the extent to which teams collaborate and share knowledge to achieve common goals.
-      - Embedded systems for learning: This dimension assesses the presence and effectiveness of systems and processes within the organization to support learning and knowledge sharing.
+      - Continuous learning
+      - Inquiry and dialogue
+      - Collaboration and team learning
-      - Visionary leadership: This dimension measures the leadership's commitment to fostering a culture of learning and supporting learning initiatives.
+      - Systems to capture and share learning
+      - Empower people toward a collective vision
+      - Connect the organization to its environment
+      - Strategic leadership for learning

 - Delegation
   - Getting results through others requires getting to know them.
 Its always easier to get someone to do something if you have built a rapport with them.
 Sometimes you may require to be a mentor - you shift from being a player to a coach, from doing to leading and putting the interests of others before you.